blockwise-direct-search/bds_matlab/README.md

 ## What is BDS?

 BDS is a derivative-free package using blockwise direct-search methods.
-The current version is implemented in MATLAB and it will be implemented in other programming languages in the future.
+The current version is implemented in MATLAB, and it will be implemented in other programming languages in the future.

 See [Haitian LI's presentation](https://lht97.github.io/documents/DFOS2024.pdf) on BDS for more information.